0xc14m1z/rb-union-find/README.md

 # rb-union-find
-Implementation of algorithms to solve the union-find or dynamic connectivity problem in Ruby
+Implementation of algorithms to solve the dynamic connectivity problem in Ruby